AU Small Finance Bank

 AU Small Finance Bank Limited is an Indian scheduled commercial small finance bank, headquartered in Mumbai.
 It was founded in 1996 as a vehicle finance company and was converted into a small finance bank in 2017.
-In the same year, it got listed on National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
+That same year, it got listed on National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).

+It received the "India's Top 50 Companies to Work for 2025" award from the Great Place to Work.
+As on March 2026, the bank serves around 1.2 crore customers through (approx) 2790 touchpoints, across 21 states and 4 union territories.
+The same has been supported by 59,200+ workers and a balance sheet exceeding Rs.
+1.9 lakh crore.

 History

-The company was founded in 1996 by chartered accountant Sanjay Agarwal as AU Financiers (India) Ltd, a vehicle finance company and NBFC.
+The company was founded in 1996 by chartered accountant Sanjay Agarwal as AU Financiers (India) Ltd, a vehicle finance company and an NBFC.
 It converted into a full-fledged small finance bank on 19 April 2017.

+In 2003, the company received the RBI registration as an asset financing company.
+And in 2015, RBI gave the organisation an approval to set up a small finance bank.

+In 2012, associate company AU Insurance Broking Services Private Limited (established in 2011) received its Insurance Broking Agency License.

+In the 2013, private equity firm ChrysCapital acquired a 10.01% stake in AU Financiers (now AU Small Finance Bank) for ₹120 crore through secondary market purchases from existing investors and founders.

-AU Small Finance Bank publicly listed with an IPO on 29 June 2017.
-Private equity companies that provided venture capital, including Warburg Pincus and International Finance Corporation, sold their holdings after the listing.
+AU Small Finance Bank listed publicly through an IPO on 29 June 2017.
+Private equity companies that provided venture capital, including Warburg Pincus and International Finance Corporation, divested their holdings after the listing.

 In November 2017, the Reserve Bank of India added the bank to its schedule of commercial banks.
+In 2018, the bank was included in the Fortune India 500 list for the first time.
+In 2021, the bank launched AU 0101 digital banking app, and entered the credit card market.

+In 2023, they become the first small finance bank to offer 24x7 digital banking services.
 On 1 April 2024, AU Small Finance Bank completed the acquisition of Fincare Small Finance Bank through a stock swap merger, the first merger involving two small finance banks.